MicrosoftDocs/mixed-reality.it-IT/mixed-reality-docs/mr-azure-311.md

     {
     ```

-5. All'interno di **GazeInput** classe, aggiungere le variabili seguenti:
+5. All'interno della classe **GazeInput** aggiungere le variabili seguenti:

     ```csharp
         [Tooltip("Used to compare whether an object is to be interacted with.")]